Buying Property in Singapore – The Process and Property Tax

 A typical new launch construction period is 3-4 years time.
 For investors buying into new launches condo, the 3years SSD period will had passed before building is completed.
 Thus they can sell it without incurring SSD.

-What are the other u003cstrongu003eu0022hiddenu0022 costsu003c/strongu003e I should be aware of when buying property in Singapore?
+What are the other hidden costs I should be aware of when buying property in Singapore?

 Other than the typical stamp duty and ABSD, which is the biggest chunk of cost in acquiring a property in Singapore, there are a few others minor costs you should aware of.